Scholasticism

-Scholasticism was a medieval European philosophical movement or methodology that was the predominant education in Europe from about 1100 to 1700.
-It is known for employing logically precise analyses and reconciling classical philosophy and Catholic Christianity.
+Scholasticism is a medieval European philosophical movement or methodology that was the predominant education in Europe from about 1100 to 1700.
+It is known for employing logically precise analyses toward the goal of reconciling classical philosophy (particularly Aristotelian logic) and Catholic Christianity.

 The Scholastics, also known as Schoolmen, used dialectical reasoning predicated upon Aristotelianism and the Ten Categories.
-Scholasticism emerged within the monastic schools that translated medieval Judeo-Islamic philosophies, and "rediscovered" the collected works of Aristotle.
+Scholasticism emerged within the monastic schools that translated medieval Judeo-Islamic philosophies, and rediscovered the collected works of Aristotle.
 Endeavoring to harmonize Aristotle's metaphysics and Latin Catholic theology, these monastic schools became the basis of the earliest European medieval universities, and thus became the bedrock for the development of modern science and philosophy in the Western world.
 The rise of scholasticism was closely associated with these schools that flourished in Italy, France, Portugal, Spain and England.

-Scholasticism is a method of learning more than a philosophy or a theology, since it places a strong emphasis on dialectical reasoning to extend knowledge by inference and to resolve contradictions.
+Scholasticism is a method of learning, more than a philosophy or a theology, since it places a strong emphasis on dialectical reasoning to extend knowledge by inference and to resolve contradictions.
 Scholastic thought is also known for rigorous conceptual analysis and the careful drawing of distinctions.
 In the classroom and in writing, it often takes the form of explicit disputation: a topic drawn from the tradition is broached in the form of a proposition on a question to be debated, oppositional responses are given, a counterproposal is argued and oppositional arguments rebutted.
 Because of its emphasis on rigorous dialectical method, scholasticism was eventually applied to many other fields of study.

+Scholasticism was initially a program conducted by medieval Christian thinkers attempting to harmonize, on the one hand, the various authorities internal to their own tradition and, on the other, that tradition as a whole with classical and late antique philosophy.
+Scholasticism came to see both Aristotelianism and Neoplatonism—the latter mediated primarily through Pseudo-Dionysius, Augustine, Boethius, and Muslim philosophers like Ibn Sina and Ibn Rushd, who relied heavily on Proclus and Plotinus—as philosophies requiring integration into a Christian metaphysics.

-Scholasticism was initially a program conducted by medieval Christian thinkers attempting to harmonize the various authorities of their own tradition, and to reconcile Christian theology with classical and late antique philosophy, especially that of Aristotle but also of Neoplatonism.
-Prominent scholastic figures include Anselm of Canterbury ("the father of scholasticism"), Peter Abelard, Alexander of Hales, Albertus Magnus, Duns Scotus, William of Ockham, Bonaventure, and Thomas Aquinas.
-Aquinas's masterwork, Summa Theologica (1265–1274), is widely considered to be the pinnacle of scholastic, medieval, and Christian philosophy.
-Important work in the scholastic tradition has been carried on well past Aquinas's time, such as with English scholastics Robert Grosseteste and his student Roger Bacon, by Francisco Suárez and Luis de Molina, and also among Lutheran and Reformed thinkers.
+Prominent scholastic figures from the 12th through 14th centuries (the "first scholasticism") include Anselm of Canterbury ("the father of scholasticism"), Peter Abelard, Peter Lombard, Alexander of Hales, Robert Grosseteste, Albert the Great, Bonaventure, Roger Bacon, Thomas Aquinas, Henry of Ghent, John Duns Scotus, William of Occam, Meister Eckhart, and Gabriel Biel.
+Aquinas's masterwork, the Summa Theologiae (1265–1274), is widely considered to be one of the pinnacles of the first scholasticism.
+The predominance of the scholastic approach to theology and philosophy extended well into the early modern period with Catholic scholastics like Francisco Suárez, Bartolome de las Casas, and Luis de Molina; Lutheran scholastics like Philip Melanchthon, Martin Chemnitz, and Johannes Andreas Quenstedt; and Calvinist scholastics like John Owen, Francis Turretin, and Peter Martyr Vermigli (the "second scholasticism").
+Neo-scholasticism was a distinct phenomenon, more intellectually homogenous and focused on the thought of Aquinas, in 19th-century Catholic thought.